Antispam protection

 ~/.spamassassin/user_prefs

-Mail :: SpamAssassin :: Conf - You can define your own rules or change the scores of existing ones.
-Here's how to edit the threshold score for spam detection:
+Mail::SpamAssassin::Conf - you can define your own rules or change the scores of existing ones.
+Here we describe the option to modify the threshold score for spam detection:

-Change the minimum spam score
+Changing the minimum spam score

-set the desired fair value):
+, enter the desired real value):

 dSpam